Disclosure of Fees and Assessments

-The Washington State University Foundation imposes small assessments on certain forms of gifts and on our endowment.
-The purposes of these assessments vary and assessments are not charged on all types of gifts.
-Some assessments are charged to recoup specific charges by third party vendors per contract(s) for various services.
-Others are designed to recoup expenses incurred by the WSU Foundation during the ordinary course of business.
-Assessments are also imposed to create the revenue stream to cover a portion of WSU Foundation operating expenses.
+The Washington State University Foundation imposes small fees or assessments on gifts and on our endowment.
+The purposes of these assessments vary.
+Some assessments are used to recoup specific charges by third party vendors per contract(s) for various services.
+Others recoup expenses incurred by the WSU Foundation during the ordinary course of business.
+The WSU Foundation also applies these assessments and fees to create the revenue stream to cover a portion of its operating expenses.

-MANAGEMENT & ADMINISTRATIVE ASSESSMENTS: The WSU Foundation contracts with Kaspick & Company for asset management and administration of its planned gift assets.
-These planned gift assets include Charitable Gift Annuities, Charitable Remainder Trusts, Charitable Lead Trusts, and Donor Advised Funds.
-The assessments for WSU Foundation and Kaspick & Company’s service are charged to the appropriate trust or annuity pool directly.
-Assessments for Donor Advised Funds (DAFs) are negotiable.
-Assessments are charged against the gift annuity pool or trust/DAF principal, respectively.
-Kaspick & Company invests in mutual funds, and the mutual fund expense ratios are a separate assessment charged to the gift annuity pool or trust/DAF principal.
+The WSU Foundation contracts with TIAA Kaspick for asset management and administration of its planned gift assets.
+These planned gift assets include Charitable Gift Annuities, Charitable Remainder Trusts, Charitable Lead Trusts.
+The assessments for WSU Foundation and TIAA Kaspick’s service are charged to the appropriate trust or annuity pool directly.